wp-plugins/vkontakte-share-button/readme.txt

 * First public release

 == Upgrade Notice ==

+= 1.0.0.36 =
+If you want see the buttons on the frontpage and change the length of auto description you should upgrade.

 = 1.0.0.35 =
 Upgrade if you get "..." instead of the description in Auto mode.